 KS: From four-years-old I was training, I was doing sit ups until I could see my abs.
 I obsessed over my fitness and strength.
 Both mentally and physically.
 This allowed me to go in with a bit of an edge I believe.
 I was very fit when I joined and that helped able me to do the job I loved which was artillery.
 Being a woman was different, but I did everything I could do to just be one of the guys.
 Because I was a woman I was in a situation where I was sent out to do a different job, and that happened to be the career ending op for me.

-AB: You recently told FASHION Magazine that you never wore fashion jewelry before starting your own brand and that wearing sunglasses was the only way to personalize your uniform.
+AB: You recently told FASHION Magazine that you never wore fashion jewelry before becoming the founder of Brass and Unity and that wearing sunglasses was the only way to personalize your uniform.
 This is ironic considering that your journey into art therapy led you to making jewelry, and now your sunglass designs are internationally recognized.
 What affect did stringing beads onto your “warrior bracelets” have on you?
 Were they a source of strength?

 KS: Depending on the unit of course, it depended on what we could wear for sunglasses.
 The irony is great though.
 I love the warrior bracelet and all that goes into one.
 The work of stringing beads is more than a calming one, it’s more like meditation for me.
 It calmed me and took me out of my own head.
 It slowed my racing thoughts and helped me begin to cope.
 They became my therapy, strength, hope, and my reminder.
 They were a reminder to keep pushing forward each and every day.